ham2k/adif4/README.md

 > One point of extensive discussion has been that we should allow developers to use "bytes" as the unit of measurement for counts, and use this for UTF-8 encoded files.
 >
-> Our counterargument is that if you mix UTF-8 with byte encodings, you end up with something that no longer is "text based" can be considered a binary format, because implementing this requires apps to open files as binary data in order to read bytes and not characters.
+> Our counterargument is that if you mix UTF-8 with byte encodings, you end up with something that no longer is "text based" can be considered a binary format, because implementing this requires applications to open files as binary data in order to read bytes and not characters.
 This means the "encoding" applies only to certain fields and not the whole file.
 >
 > Another point that can be made is that this is not UTF-8 with byte encodings, but rather Latin-1 text with character counts, where the strings include characters that happen to match UTF-8 sequences.
 Something known as ["mojibake"](https://en.wikipedia.org/wiki/Mojibake).

-Third, to ensure backwards compatibility, we should declare that **"US-ASCII" is the default encoding**, and require apps to support importing and exporting it in order to be considered "compliant".
+Third, to ensure backwards compatibility, we should declare that **"US-ASCII" is the default encoding**, and require applications to support importing and exporting it in order to be considered "compliant".
 This is because this is what the current standard defines; and the most prevalent scenario, by far, in the real world is that regardless of which encoding a developer used, the data is still limited to US-ASCII.

-Fourth, we should suggest that **apps should support "UTF-8" imports and exports**.
+Fourth, we should suggest that **applications should support "UTF-8" imports and exports**.
 This broadens "extended character" support to the entire Unicode standard, and not just a small set like Latin-1 or Greek.
-New apps, and updated apps, should aim to support UTF-8 as their main encoding for interoperability purposes.
+New applications, and updated applications, should aim to support UTF-8 as their main encoding for interoperability purposes.
 For reference, UTF-8 is used by [98.8% of the world's web sites](https://w3techs.com/technologies/cross/character_encoding/ranking).

-Fifth, while it is desirable, it is not reasonable to demand all developers to update their apps to support Unicode and UTF-8.
-Therefore, we should **allow apps to reject encodings they don't support, and still be considered "compliant"**.
+Fifth, while it is desirable, it is not reasonable to demand all developers to update their applications to support Unicode and UTF-8.
+Therefore, we should **allow applications to reject encodings they don't support, and still be considered "compliant"**.

-At the same time, we don't want to leave users stranded, so the standard should provide a page at https://fixes.adif.org/, that apps can refer their users to, which provides information and tools to help users address encoding issues and incompatible apps.
+At the same time, we don't want to leave users stranded, so the standard should provide a page at https://fixes.adif.org/, that applications can refer their users to, which provides information and tools to help users address encoding issues and incompatible applications.

-Sixth, we should suggest that **apps should support "Latin1" imports and exports**, and might even **consider looking for Latin1 characters mis-encoded in US-ASCII** files without a header.
-Many existing apps use Latin1 as their internal encoding, it's mostly backwards-compatible with apps that can deal with US-ASCII, and it's the most prevalent encoding currently used for "extended characters" in the real world of amateur radio.
-So allowing apps to do this to help users keep their data exchanges working the way they are today, even if this is not fully compliant with the existing standard.
+Sixth, we should suggest that **applications should support "Latin1" imports and exports**, and might even **consider looking for Latin1 characters mis-encoded in US-ASCII** files without a header.
+Many existing applications use Latin1 as their internal encoding, it's mostly backwards-compatible with applications that can deal with US-ASCII, and it's the most prevalent encoding currently used for "extended characters" in the real world of amateur radio.
+So allowing applications to do this to help users keep their data exchanges working the way they are today, even if this is not fully compliant with the existing standard.
 I believe it is a reasonable compromise to minimize impact on end users.

 It **would not be unreasonable to actually declare "Latin1" as the official default encoding** for pre-ADIF 4 as long as we're ok with the implication that such a change would **make the new standard not be strictly backwards-compatible**.
-This would increase the likelihood, but not ensure, of a file exported from an existing app being interpreted correctly by an encoding-aware application.
+This would increase the likelihood, but not ensure, of a file exported from an existing application being interpreted correctly by an encoding-aware application.
 If we prefer to keep the standard strictly backwards-compatible, we can just leave it as a suggestion and keep US-ASCII as the default encoding.

-And Seventh, in order to ensure full backwards compatibility, and prevent existing compliant apps from misinterpreting a file encoded as UTF-8, but opened by an app that assumes that characters are bytes, **any encoding that uses more than one byte per character** (such as UTF-8) should perform one extra step, of **escaping any "<" character using the sequence "&lt;"** when exporting ADIF data, and unescaping it when importing such ADIF data.
-This prevents any app from mistaking unexpected data in a field for the start of the next field.
+And Seventh, in order to ensure full backwards compatibility, and prevent existing compliant applications from misinterpreting a file encoded as UTF-8, but opened by an application that assumes that characters are bytes, **any encoding that uses more than one byte per character** (such as UTF-8) should perform one extra step, of **escaping any "<" character using the sequence "&lt;"** when exporting ADIF data, and unescaping it when importing such ADIF data.
+This prevents any application from mistaking unexpected data in a field for the start of the next field.

 ---

-# What does this mean for existing apps?
+# What does this mean for existing applications?

-Any currently-compliant apps can remain unchanged and be able to interoperate with apps updated to ADIF 4 in all cases that were valid when the app was written.
-These apps should not miss any records or fields, and should be able to display all data correctly, as long as this data is limited to US-ASCII.
+Any currently-compliant applications can remain unchanged and be able to interoperate with applications updated to ADIF 4 in all cases that were valid when the application was written.
+These applications should not miss any records or fields, and should be able to display all data correctly, as long as this data is limited to US-ASCII.

-These apps can also remain unchanged and still be able to interoperate, with minimal data loss on non-mandatory fields with string data containing extended characters, when importing from ADIF 4 files with encodings other than US-ASCII.
-These apps would possibly display a truncated version of these strings, and/or replace any non-US-ASCII characters with "?" or similar.
-Since the standard has never specified what is the behavior of apps in the case of unexpected data in strings, this is not considered as breaking backwards compatibility, in the same way that an older app not displaying a newly defined enum value is not considered as breaking backwards compatibility.
+These applications can also remain unchanged and still be able to interoperate, with minimal data loss on non-mandatory fields with string data containing extended characters, when importing from ADIF 4 files with encodings other than US-ASCII.
+These applications would possibly display a truncated version of these strings, and/or replace any non-US-ASCII characters with "?" or similar.
+Since the standard has never specified what is the behavior of applications in the case of unexpected data in strings, this is not considered as breaking backwards compatibility, in the same way that an older application not displaying a newly defined enum value is not considered as breaking backwards compatibility.

-Most of these apps can also remain unchanged and still be able to interoperate with _most_ cases that are _prevalent_ in real world usage.
-In many cases they can exchange data containing extended characters with other apps that happen to use the same internal encodings, even if this is a non-compliant scenario.
+Most of these applications can also remain unchanged and still be able to interoperate with _most_ cases that are _prevalent_ in real world usage.
+In many cases they can exchange data containing extended characters with other applications that happen to use the same internal encodings, even if this is a non-compliant scenario.

-Most apps can be updated to improve their support for ADIF 4 just by adding an "encoding" header to their output files.
+Most applications can be updated to improve their support for ADIF 4 just by adding an "encoding" header to their output files.

-Most apps can improve this support by looking at the "encoding" header in the input file, and if it's not supported, they can offer their users a link to https://fixes.adif.org/.
+Most applications can improve this support by looking at the "encoding" header in the input file, and if it's not supported, they can offer their users a link to https://fixes.adif.org/.

-Most apps can achieve full compliance by offering their users different encoding options, including at the very minimum US-ASCII.
+Most applications can achieve full compliance by offering their users different encoding options, including at the very minimum US-ASCII.

-Most apps can improve their support for ADIF 4 by using mechanisms to transcode input files to whatever encoding they support internally.
+Most applications can improve their support for ADIF 4 by using mechanisms to transcode input files to whatever encoding they support internally.
 We intend to [provide tools to help with this](https://github.com/ham2k/transadif/), and the standard might provide guidance on this respect.

-Most apps can improve their support even further by offering their users multiple encoding options when exporting, ideally including UTF-8 and Latin-1 at the very least.
+Most applications can improve their support even further by offering their users multiple encoding options when exporting, ideally including UTF-8 and Latin-1 at the very least.

 ----